finstat/api-documentation/en/additional/reporting.md

 ---

 ## Topic Output
-Listing all created reports from a specific reporting topic.
+Listing all stored reports from a specific reporting topic.
+> **Note:** Reports older than retention period 90 days are automatically deleted.

 The request requires the *topic* parameter.
 Its value is obtained through the [List of Topics request](#list-of-topics)
 > **Requested URL**: ```https://www.finstat.sk/api/getreportinglist```<br />